charlottecvn/GINenergygrids/README.md

 ![General pipeline of the proposed framework](pipeline_gin.drawio.png)

 Graph Isomorphic Networks for assessing the N-1 principle on energy grids.
 Case study on a medium-voltage grid of a DSO (Alliander).
-Created as part of my PhD at Radboud University and AI for Energy Grids Lab.
 This repository demonstrates the main algorithm in a barebone manner.

 See the figures below for complementary illustrations of the GIN equations mentioned in the paper.